Neocky/choco-runner/README.md

 > Rapid fast multi package installer for chocolatey packages

-Installs multiple [Chocolatey Packages](https://community.chocolatey.org/packages) paralell to each other.
+Installs multiple [Chocolatey Packages](https://community.chocolatey.org/packages) paralell to each other with different threads.
 Installs [Chocolatey](https://chocolatey.org/) if it is not installed which then can be removed via the prompt or with the param `-removeChocoAfterwards`.
 Find all Chocolatey packagegs here: https://community.chocolatey.org/packages